 Building the foundation of BC’s energy future

 The work we are doing today to improve our system will help us support BC’s tomorrow, as we shift towards a lower-carbon future.
-In the future, gas lines that currently deliver predominantly natural gas will increasingly supply renewable alternatives such as Renewable Natural Gas.
-We are working with customers to reduce their greenhouse gas emissions by 30 per cent by the year 2030 as part of our 30BY30 target and our goal is for more than 75 per cent of the energy our system delivers to be renewable by 2050.
+In the future, gas lines that currently deliver predominantly natural gas will increasingly supply renewable alternatives such as Renewable Natural Gas1.
+We are working with customers to reduce their greenhouse gas emissions and supporting the Province’s Roadmap to 2030.

 Working to maintain and upgrade our gas system

 While there are various reasons we complete work on our system, there are generally two main types of projects:

 - Gas line construction: This includes building, upgrading and maintaining the lines we use to deliver gas to customers’ homes and businesses, such as the FortisBC Gas Line Upgrades project that was completed in 2020.
 FortisBC owns and operates more than 50,000 kilometres of gas line throughout BC.

 - Facility and system upgrades: This includes building energy storage capacity such as the Tilbury and Mt Hayes liquefied natural gas (LNG) facilities, or enhancing our system so it can be inspected using the latest technology, such as the work currently underway on our Inland Gas Upgrades project.

 Our projects typically go through three key stages that help ensure we deliver them successfully and they meet the needs of both our customers and the communities where they are taking place.
 These are:

 - Planning and regulatory: This is where we identify the need; start planning key elements such as scope, location and route; begin engaging with customers, stakeholders and Indigenous communities; complete site and environmental investigations; and apply for regulatory approval.